coq/platform-docs/CONTRIBUTING.md

 > [!IMPORTANT]
 > Consequently, it is really important to mention in tutorials issues that
 > often come up with a feature, and to provide as reasonable solution as possible.

-The tutorials can later be modified once the fix are effective.
+> The tutorials can always be modified once the fix are effective, but meanwhile
+> users have solutions.

 ### Adding Exercises